dlnetworks/dualsense_battery/README.md

 # dualsense_battery
-Get the battery level from a playstation dual sense game controller.
+Get the battery level from a playstation dual sense game controller via bluetooth.

 Output looks like this: